All Episodes

 It's a classic flip-flop.

-And then when they don't, And then at some point in the future, flip back to saying something really hard line.
+And then at some point in the future, flip back to saying something really hard lying.

 And we're flooded by more and more people all the meanwhile.

-It's like that on repeat.
+It's just that on repeat.

 That's exactly what it is.

-So here we have Schrodinger's Enoch Powell, Sir Kia Stama, PM of the UK.
+So here we have Schrodinger's Enoch Powell.

-He says, if you're thinking about coming to the UK legally, don't.
+He says, if you're thinking about coming to the UK, legally don't.

 You will face detention and return.